 They argued that the Attorney General “cannot be allowed to knowingly and with intent benefit from the ‘war crime’ of usurpation of sovereignty that consists in the ‘imposition of legislation or administrative measures by the occupying power,’ which, in effect, leads to the violation of international law by denying a Protected Person of the right to a fair and regular trial by a properly constituted court.

-The report covers material elements of the authority of The Council of Regency of the Hawaiian Kingdom.
+The report covers material elements of war crimes and ascertaining the mens rea.
 CLICK ON THE HEADLINE FOR MORE

 Imposition of United States legislative and administrative measures constitutes the war crime of usurpation of sovereignty under customary international law.
 This includes the legislative and administrative measures of the State of Hawai‘i and its Counties.
 CLICK ON THE HEADLINE FOR MORE.

 In its November 10, 2020 letter to Governor David Ige of the State of Hawai‘i the NLG calls “upon the State of Hawai‘i and its County governments, as United States’ proxy, which is in effective control of Hawaiian territory, to immediately comply with international humanitarian law while the United States continues its prolonged and illegal occupation of the Hawaiian Kingdom since 1893.”
 CLICK ON THE HEADLINE FOR MORE